andersbekkevard/algdat/README.md

-Code for the course TDT4120 Algorithms and Datastructures
+Code for the course TDT4120 Algorithms and Datastructures, taken the autumn of 2025